 TIP: FMX can help you to keep track of the data you’ll need to submit for your certification.
 If your organization has decided not to invest in a CMMS as this time, be sure to keep thorough records on your project, especially if you anticipate any personnel turnover.

 How FMX can help

 FMX’s easy-to-use work order software can be a valuable asset in your pursuit of LEED certification.
-Learn more about how you can simplify your facilities and maintenance management with FMX’s CMMS software.
+Learn more about how you can simplify your facilities and maintenance management with FMX’s maintenance management software.